gt-crnch-rg/fc-with-rg-vip/docs/new-vip-students/[New Students] Near-memory Getting Started.md

 **Why do we need to avoid big caches?** Some data sets are "sparse" - that is, they have a large number of non-valid elements, like zeroes.
 Accesses to a sparse data structure cannot be easily cached or predicted because most of the data is not useful, and the data structure itself might be much bigger than a "dense" matrix.
 A good example of this is data that can be [easily represented as a graph](https://www.educative.io/edpresso/what-is-a-graph-data-structure).
 As an example, Facebook uses graphs to represent how you and your friends are connected.
 While a graph data structure can be converted to other formats like a matrix, it is often difficult to process large graphs with today's systems.

 ## What are some concepts you should understand?

+* Linux
+* Introduction to Parallel Computing - [see the LLNL tutorial on this!](https://hpc.llnl.gov/documentation/tutorials/introduction-parallel-computing-tutorial)
 * What is a graph and how are they used?
 * What is a CPU cache and why are they important in today's systems?
 * What is OpenMP and parallel programming in general?